 - The Chief Executive Officer of the Ministry of Women, Community and Social Development;

-- The Chief Executive Officer of the Ministry of Health.
+- The Chief Executive Officer of Ministry of Works, Transport and Infrastructure.